sljavi/handsfree-for-website-modules/README.md

 ```

 #### Extending an existing module
-You can add a new voice command or modify an existing one just by editing the code of an already defined module, check the [src folder](https://github.com/sljavi/handsfree-for-website-modules/tree/master/src), you will find there the list of existing modules.
+You can add a new voice command or modify an existing one just by editing the code of an already defined module, the modules can be reviewed looking by the [src folder](https://github.com/sljavi/handsfree-for-website-modules/tree/master/src).
 If you don't know how to implement a voice command, keep reading this guide.

 #### Create a new module

 In order to successfully add a module of voice commands, I recommend you first take a look at the existing modules and look for similar behaviors you can take as an example.

 In order to propose a new voice command module you should:
- - Implement the module inside src folder
+ - Implement the module inside the [src folder](https://github.com/sljavi/handsfree-for-website-modules/tree/master/src)
  - Load the module in [src/index.js](https://github.com/sljavi/handsfree-for-website-modules/tree/master/src/index.js) and add it to the list of modules
  - [Optionally] Add some tests
  - [Optionally] Write some docs